jmzeng1314/BPscRNAseq/readme.md

-# Best practice for scRNA seq data
+# I hope It will be the best practice for scRNA seq data(downstream analysis)

 ### Upstream workflow